“EMPATHETIC” • “INSIGHTFUL” • “EMPOWERING”

 About Amy

-I’m a Certified ADHD Life Coach, an ICF member, and former educator with 14 years of classroom experience.
-My passion is helping students and adults discover what works for their unique brains so they can thrive—whether that means building executive function skills, navigating ADHD, or creating systems that support their goals.
+I’m an Associate Certified Coach (ACC) accredited by the ICF, a Certified ADHD Life Coach, and a former educator with over 15 years of classroom experience.
+My passion is helping adults and students discover what works for their unique brains so they can thrive—whether that means building executive function skills, navigating ADHD, or creating systems that support their goals.

 After my own midlife ADHD diagnosis, I experienced firsthand the power of education, self-discovery, and coaching to create real transformation.
 Now, I partner with clients to help them move from overwhelm to clarity—one step at a time.